 We are happy to discuss the particular risks and investment returns for each project in more detail.

 How can I receive more information about Property Development Bonds?

-> We send out details for each project we are involved in.
-You can join our mailing list to receive regular updates by clicking here.
+We send out details for each project we are involved in.
+You can request to join our mailing list to receive updates.

-> Do you have other projects available for investment besides Property Development Bonds?
+Do you have other projects available for investment besides Property Development Bonds?

-> Details for any new Corporate Development Bonds are sent out to our mailing list, please join it to receive updates by clicking here.
+Details for any new Corporate Development Bonds are sent out to our mailing list, please join it to receive updates.

-> Which projects are currently available for investment?
+Which projects are currently available for investment?